-The CEC helps students with all aspects of career planning and job search.
+The CEC helps students with all aspects of career planning and job search strategy.
 We provide career coaching through scheduled one-on-one appointments and during drop-in hours, when students can come in without an appointment to get answers to quick questions.
 For more information on career coaching click here.
 For a full list of CEC services provided for undergraduates visit the CEC Services page.

 When should I start using the CEC?

 You can begin using the CEC anytime in your first year at Simmons.
-First year students are assigned a career coach and encouraged to meet with them as part of their FYE assignments.

 Students should use the CEC as their needs dictate, but it's never too early to get started.
 Look over the STEPS Career Development Plan timeline for the list of suggested career activities by year.

 How do I schedule a meeting with a career coach?

 You can call 617-521-2488617-521-2488 or stop by the CEC office, Suite M107-M112 on the ground floor of the SOM/Academic Building and one of our Peer Career Assistants will help you schedule an appointment.

 Can I just come into the office if I urgently need career advice?

 Yes.
 The CEC has Drop-in Hours when you can ask and get answers to quick questions.
 These are 15-minute meetings that are filled on a first-come, first-served basis.
 Check the CEC hours for the drop-in schedule.